 Giardia can also be passed directly from an infected animal (wild or domestic) to a person.

-The federal government requires compliance with certain standards of treatment designed to prevent these parasites from contaminating drinking water, and Denver Water complies with those regulations.
-Outbreaks involving other municipal water supplies were usually caused by improper treatment or system failures.
+The federal government requires compliance with certain standards of treatment designed to prevent these parasites from contaminating drinking water, and Denver Water complies with those regulations by enforcing more stringent water quality parameters then what is mandatory.